Loading...

 chronyc sources -v

-This shows configured sources and whether the host is currently synchronized.
-Look for the leading symbol ^* indicating the active selected source and confirm that sources are reachable.
+This shows configured sources and whether the host is synchronized.
+Look for ^* as the selected source and confirm the reach register is non-zero.

 MS Name/IP address Stratum Poll Reach LastRx Last sample